JackSherry6/SpotCheck-ST/README.md

 Spot-based spatial transcriptomics trades resolution for scale, especially in-situ capturing (ISC) methods like 10x visium.
 While 10x has greatly shrunk the bin size all the way down from 16x16 to 2x2 um, the issue remains that bins can capture partial cells, overlapping cell processes, diffusion of transcripts, and segmentation or alignment noise, all of which contribute to some bins being an aggregate rather than a true single-cell readout, not to mention, the computational burdon for a 2x2 workflow can be extremely high.
 By standard workflows these mixed, ambiguous signals can be confidently misassigned to the wrong cell type or spatial domain.
 Deconvolution is commonly employed to fix this issue but it is not a perfect solution.
 As I found out during my testing, deconvolution depends greatly on the quality of the reference, can be sensitive to modeling assumptions, and doesn't do much to indicate which bins are robust versus ambiguous.
 This creates a practical issue, knowing where in the tissue the inferred labels are trustworthy, and where they should be treated cautiously—especially when downstream biological conclusions may hinge on small spatial boundaries or rare populations.

 ## Solution:
-Attempt to create perturbations of various clustering parameters, track the cluster variation of each spot, and measure the consistency of each spot's neighborhood over perturbations using a kNN-type model.
+Create perturbations of various clustering parameters, track the cluster variation of each spot.
+Then measure the consistency of each spot's neighborhood over perturbations using a kNN-type model to see which spots .

 ### Building the Perturbations (technical aspects):
 - Perturbations are defined in the config.py file and built up-front in a single table (perturbations.parquet).
 Each row is one fully specified clustering run (unique run_id + parameter set).
 This makes the experiment reproducible and lets you submit the whole grid as an array job.